terrencepreilly/darglint/README.md

 *darglint* can be configured using a configuration file.
 The configuration file must be named either *.darglint*, *setup.cfg*, or *tox.ini*.
-It must also have a section starting `[darglint]`.
-The configuration file must also be located either in the directory *darglint* is called from, or from a parent directory of that.
+It must also have a section starting the section header, `[darglint]`.
+Finally, the configuration file must be located either in the directory *darglint* is called from, or from a parent directory of the current working directory.

-Currently, the configuration file allows us to only ignore certain errors.
+Currently, the configuration file only allows us to ignore errors.
 For example, if we would like to ignore the `ExcessRaiseError` (because we know that an underlying function will raise an exception), then we would add its error code to a file named *.darglint*: